 Caught Smoking Pot: What can I do?Criminal Attorney Cleveland

-On behalf of Mastandrea Law posted in Drug Offenses on Wednesday, January 8th, 2020.
+On behalf of Mastandrea Law, LLC posted in Drug Offenses on Wednesday, January 8th, 2020.

 Some states are decriminalizing or legalizing marijuana, which might make you think that smoking pot is no big deal.
 Here in Ohio, though, recreational pot smoking is still illegal.
 What might be legal in other places still carries serious consequences here.
 Marijuana laws appear next to scary drugs, like cocaine, ketamine, and even heroin.
 So are there options for you when you’re facing a criminal charge for possession or use of marijuana?